Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Early withdrawal penalties.
 Expect to pay a fee equal to 90 to 545 days interest if you need to withdraw your money early.

 - ATM rebates.
-State Farm Bank offers ATM rebates on all of its checking and savings accounts giving you easier access to your money.
+It offers ATM rebates on all of its checking and savings accounts giving you easier access to your money.

 - Daily customer service.
-Chat with a customer service representative by phone or email seven days a week.
+Chat with a customer service representative by phone 24/7.

 - Limited product selection.
-While its basic savings and checking options keep banking simple, it also means that State Farm lacks high-yield accounts or discounts on loans, CDs and IRAs.
+While its basic savings and checking options keep banking simple, it also means that it lacks high-yield accounts with more competitive interest rates.

 State Farm Bank reviews and complaintsState Farm Bank is insured through the FDIC, which protects up to $250,000 in deposits on personal accounts.
 State Farm Bank is not accredited with the Better Business Bureau, although it does receive an A+ rating based on its internal criteria.